 The District Attorney of Monroe County has taken the position that all drug overdose deaths are to be treated as homicides.
 All scenes should be secured; search warrants, and when appropriate, consent, for the scene, cell phones, etc., should be obtained and all interviews should be recorded.

-Notification of the incident should be made by the responding police agency to Detective Kim Lippincott of the Monroe County Office of the District Attorney, Criminal Investigations Division.
-If Detective Lippincott is unavailable, contact Detective Sergeant Wendy Serfass.
+Notification of the incident should be made by the responding police agency to the on-call County Detective from the Monroe County Office of the District Attorney, Criminal Investigations Division.
+The Monroe County Control Center can advise law enforcement agencies of the identity of the on-call County Detective.
+If the on-call County Detective is unreachable, contact Detective Sergeant Wendy Serfass.

-For legal guidance or search warrant / criminal complaint approval, contact Assistant District Attorney Cate Pirolli.
-If ADA Pirolli is unavailable, contact the on-call Assistant District Attorney.
+For legal guidance or search warrant / criminal complaint approval, contact Assistant District Attorney Chad Martinez.
+If ADA Martinez is unavailable, contact the on-call Assistant District Attorney.

 All of the above individuals’ contact numbers are available from the Monroe County Control Center.

 Availability of criminal histories at preliminary hearings

 Effective immediately, all discovery that is delivered to the Commonwealth at all preliminary hearings in accordance with the current case management system implemented by the Court of Common Pleas, shall include TWO copies of the complete and up to date NCIC and CLEAN report for each defendant.

 The purpose of this requirement is to ensure that the Commonwealth and Defense can initiate plea negotiations at the hearing, which cannot be accomplished without the criminal history being available for review.